 Whence the ideas for writing historical romances

-Years ago, in the course of some research, I stumbled upon a brief account of Napoleon’s edict to arrest all Englishmen between the ages of 18 and 80 found on French soil, in May of 1803.
+Years ago in the course of some research, I stumbled upon a brief account of Napoleon’s edict to arrest all Englishmen between the ages of 18 and 80 found on French soil in May of 1803.
 This was his response to the English Parliament’s declaration of war when the terms of the Treaty of Amiens failed.
-During the short-lived truce, many of the English aristocracy and upper classes flocked to the continent, particularly France, after being pent up in England by the long war.
-For all their centuries of war and contention, France and England had many ties—property ownership, trade, and family relationships.
+During the short-lived truce many members of the English aristocracy and upper classes flocked to the continent, particularly France, after being pent up in England by the long war.
+For all their centuries of war and contention France and England had many ties—property ownership, trade, and family relationships.
 Few in England had expected the treaty to last.
 It was more of a breathing space on both sides.
-England knew there would be no peace in Europe as long as Napoleon was in power, and of course, Napoleon had made no secret of his determination to invade England.
-Knowing all this, the government officials whose responsibilities included obtaining information about the French government and military organization, had a limited time to arrange for funding ‘agents-in-place’ within France.
-That said, and given the fact that England truly did have a network of informants, who can say that an effort to fund that network was not made?
-And hence, St. Clair’s mission to France was born.
+England knew there would be no peace in Europe as long as Napoleon was in power, and Napoleon had made no secret of his determination to invade England.
+Knowing all this, the government officials whose responsibilities included obtaining information about the French political and military organizations, had a limited time to arrange for funding ‘agents-in-place’ within France.
+That said, and given the fact that England truly did have a network of informants, who can say that an effort to fund that network wasn’t made?
+And thusly, “An Angel for St. Clair" was born.

 The differences in the culture, language and way of life people experienced during other ages both fascinates and delights me.
 Imagination can take you to so many different times and places.
 Every story involves you in the lives of men and women of another world who have their own problems to resolve.
 And yet they were much like you and me.
 Women in bygone times had to cope with husbands, children, illness, and loss just as we do today.
 Men struggled to provide for and protect their loved ones.
 Society still has to deal with stalkers, abusive spouses, crippled and orphaned children, misuse of the environment, and men’s greedy exploitation of those less able or fortunate.